 KIM GREEN WAS A CLOSE FAMILY FRIEND of Orville Moody, who died last week in Texas.
 Kim also caddied for “Sarge,” a U.S. Open and U.S. Senior Open champion, in the early 1990s.
-She graciously shared many of her memories and stories of life on tour with Orville.
-Following is the conclusion.
+She graciously shared many of her memories and stories about Orville and life on tour.
+Following is the first of two parts.

 −The Armchair Golfer